fmotalleb/junction/README.md

     - `http-header`: Uses HTTP `Host` header.
 Default port: `80`
     - `tcp-raw`: Raw TCP forwarding.
 Requires complete `ip:port` in `to` field
     - `udp-raw`: Raw UDP forwarding.
 Requires complete `ip:port` in `to` field. **Note**: Proxy not supported
+  - **`tag`** (optional):
+      The tag attribute groups multiple entrypoints so they share a single listening socket while applying different domain-matching rules.
+A tag represents a routing group evaluated on the same port.
+      This causes all entrypoints with the same tag to have a fallback behavior Order is not guaranteed, thus modify allow list and block list on all entrypoints manually All entrypoints in a tag group must:
+        - use the same listen address
+        - use the same routing mode (sni or http-header)
+        - specify the same tag identifier

   - **`proxy`** (optional):
     Upstream proxy configuration.
 Accepts: